 - Holy Scripture reveals that God is God and will always be the one and only God.
 The Catholic Church teaches that believers are to be made into gods.

-- The Catholic Church teaches that Muslims worship and adore the same god that scripture speaks of, which is entirely contradictory to scripture.
+- The Catholic Church teaches that Muslims worship and adore the same God that scripture speaks of, which is entirely contradictory to scripture.

 God Himself has intentionally left us with the Holy Scriptures as the primary means to know Him (Deuteronomy 11:18-19, Psalm 119:10-11) and we must base our beliefs upon His word as He opens our hearts to Him (Ephesians 1:17).
 It is probably fair to say that every religion throughout history has a portion of truth mixed in with its false teaching.
-So often, those teachings speak of love, selflessness, good works and peace, but do no speak of the sufficiency of Christ alone amongst other things.
-False teaching is easily attractive to those who are not grounded in their belief of Holy Scripture and that it is God’s own words to us.
+So often, those teachings speak of love, selflessness, good works and peace, but do not speak of the sufficiency of Christ alone amongst other things.
+False teaching is easily attractive to those who are not grounded in their belief of whom God is through Holy Scripture; that the Bible is God’s own words for us.
 Any belief contrary to what scripture reveals is false and synonymously, man-made.
 The differences between Christianity and Catholicism according to scripture are massive and, as previously mentioned; anything that opposes God and His word is heresy and major cause for alarm.
 Some of you may need to be honest in asking yourselves why you believe your faith, whatever it may be.
 It may be that you came to your faith by your upbringing, whether from family members, friends or other acquaintances.
 If your faith is a direct result of those whom you learned from, are you willing to look deeper, to what the scriptures say rather than what your family or acquaintances say or believe, so that you may verify your eternal salvation?
 Is what they told you synonymous with what scripture reveals or is it in opposition to what God Himself has made known to us?
 My hope and prayer is that you will question your hearts and your beliefs as the Apostle Paul suggests in 2 Corinthians 13:5, ”Examine yourselves as to whether you are in the faith.
 Test yourselves.
 Do you not know yourselves, that Jesus Christ is in you?—unless indeed you are disqualified.”

 Scripture is full of evidence of God’s love and desire for you (Deuteronomy 5:29, Psalm 149:4, Proverbs 8:17, Matthew 10:29-31, John 3:16-18) and He desires that you love and believe Him in truth.
 What does it mean to believe God in truth unto salvation?
 It means believing and trusting in God, in whom He truly is as the triune God (Matthew 28:19): God the Father, the Son (Jesus Christ) and the Holy Spirit.
 Realization of your sinfulness is essential (Romans 1:18-32, 3:23).
 Recognizing your sinfulness brings about the realization of your need to be forgiven (Matthew 6:14-15) and your need to repent (1 John 1:9, Acts 3:19, 2 Peter 3:9).
 You must believe that Jesus Christ died on the cross as the necessary sacrifice to cover the price of your sinfulness (I John 2:2, Romans 3:25, 1 John 3:5, Hebrews 2:17) and that He arose from death three days later (1 Corinthians 15:4).
 It is also believing that He now, and for all of eternity, serves as our Lord at the right hand of the Father (Acts 2:33, Revelation 3:21).
 This is the true gospel of Jesus Christ and upon believing, you are completely forgiven for all of eternity.
 There is no greater gift that we may receive, as not only are we protected from hell, but we get to spend eternity with our Holy Creator in heaven!